 Steps to obtain the certificate

-- Submit documentation: File the required documents, including shareholder details and business plans (if applicable).
+3. Submit documentation: File the required documents, including UBO and KYC details.

 Common compliance issues and pitfalls to avoid